-Reserve materials are library items which have been separated from the Library’s general collection to better serve high demand usage of course materials in support of educational programs at Oregon Health & Science University.
+Reserve materials are library items which have been separated from the Library’s general collection to better serve high demand usage of course materials in support of educational programs at OHSU.

-- OHSU Library Service Desk, 3rd floor, BICC building
+Print course reserve items are available at the OHSU Library Service Desk, 3rd floor, BICC building.

 Information for students